Each of the above events will be very informative and educational, and NSFWA will be lending a hand.

 September 27-30, 2017

-Our 2017 Conference “The Santa Fe Trail: America’s First Highway of International Commerce” will be held in Olathe, Kansas in cooperation with the Santa Fe Trail Association September 27-30, 2017.
+Our 2017 Conference “The Santa Fe Trail: America’s First Highway of International Commerce” was held in Olathe, Kansas in cooperation with the Santa Fe Trail Association September 27-30, 2017.

 Schedule of Events

 Ash Hollow, Nebraska held a 150-year governor’s signature celebration “Convergence On Sacred Grounds” with many interesting events.

 August 19-20, 2017

 Summers in Nevada City, MT included living history weekends.
 On the weekend of August 19-20, 2017, the theme was “The Ways West”and included many coaching and freighting subjects.
 Check the website for additional information about these educational weekends as well as lodging and accommodation information in this area.

 The Ways West Schedule flyer - event details

 The NSFWA and Sheridan WYO Rodeo worked together to offer many planned events: There were displays of stagecoaches, Conestoga wagons, specialty wooden-wheeled vehicles, cavalry cannons, chuck wagons, and this year we specialized in freight wagons.
 The Sheridan WYO Rodeo organized a 10 to 20-mule team, pulling heavy freight wagons loaded with wool.
 In addition, we listened to professional guest speakers share the history of the Bozeman Trail days of long ago.